marcusgia2505/classsExGameInstructions/docs/Programming.rst

 - First, parameters are set as globals variables (see also :ref:`Develop:Parameters`).
 - Second, globals programs are executed (in the order stated for the lecturer screen).
 - Third, subjects programs are executed (in the order stated at the participant screen).
+Subject programs are executed before other elements are displayed.

 Subjects programs offer the option to delay them after the decision has been made.
 This is provided by the setting *execute only after input*.
 This means that the subjects program is not executed on the loading of the respective screen, but only after a participant submitted his or her decision.